JimKnowler/formalmethods-zipcpu-class-verilog/02_zipcpu_formal_verification_course/01_basics/README.md

 ## The Careless Assumption

-- A careless assumption prevents prover from finding bug.
+- A careless assumption prevents formal solver from finding bug.

 - Edit careless_assumption.sv, remove unhelpful assumeption at line 14, and induction will then fail as expected.